hytechclub/cs-101/FinalProject/FinalProject.md

 # Final 3 weeks: Project time!
 Show us what you learned!

-The last 2 weeks are for students to create their projects, what specifically they create is up to you!
+The last 2 weeks are for you to create a project.
+What specifically you create is up to you!
 These projects should be done individually.

 ## Examples
 - Hangman